ipld/go-ipld-prime/schema/gen/go/HACKME_scalars.md

 The reason to desire this so there's less (admittedly quite duplicative) code in the package emitted by using codegen.

-However, there are *many* "cons" which outweight that single "pro":
+However, there are *many* "cons" which outweigh that single "pro":

 - This would require the untyped package to export their concrete implementation types.
 	- This is the *only* reason those implementation types would need to be exported, which is a concerning smell all by itself.